-Bachelor’s in computer engineering degrees are typically designed to help prepare students with knowledge and technical know-how to pursue careers designing and implementing software and hardware systems.
+Bachelor’s in computer engineering degrees are typically designed to help prepare students with knowledge and technical know-how to pursue careers designing and implementing software and hardware systems and even elp become a network systems administrator.
 In addition to general education requirements, topics covered in course work may include creating code and protocols; testing and evaluating products and processes; diagnosing and solving problems; professional and ethical responsibilities; and technical team leadership.
 Graduates of this type of program may gain the skills needed to pursue work creating advanced electronics like iPods®, cell phones or defense-related equipment.

 Did You Know?

 According to O*NET, here are a few interesting pieces of information:

 - 82% said this job requires the worker to be in contact with others (face-to-face, by telephone, or otherwise) in order to perform it

 - 42% said that the job offers freedom to make decisions, without supervision